khyde/SquidSquad_Original/README.md

 ## A draft repo - final versions will migrate to a perm public repo

-[Handy cheat sheet for markdown files]: (https://www.markdownguide.org/cheat-sheet/)
+Handy cheat sheet for markdown files: (https://www.markdownguide.org/cheat-sheet/)